You can change the priority of a process by changing how "nice" it is to other antagonising processes.

 Are you sure you want to continue connecting (yes/no)?

-(the most common response), you’ll see the following:Warning: Permanently added 'remotebox' (RSA) to the list of known hosts.
+yes (the most common response), you’ll see the following:Warning: Permanently added 'remotebox' (RSA) to the list of known hosts.

-‘s password:remoteuser@remotebox's password:
+remoteuser‘s password:remoteuser@remotebox's password:

 remoteuser@remotebox:~$

-.
+exit, or use Ctrl-D.scp.
 To copy a single file from your local machine to the server, use the following syntax:scp file.txt remoteuser@remotebox:/directory

 scp remoteuser@remotebox:file.txt /local/directory

-is the local directory path into which the file will be copied.scp joebanks@192.168.0.12:~/docs/newfile.txt /home/joe/downloads
+remoteuser@remotebox is the username and hostname or IP address of the server,file.txt is a file in the /home/remoteuser directory, and /local/directory is the local directory path into which the file will be copied.scp joebanks@192.168.0.12:~/docs/newfile.txt /home/joe/downloads

-switch, like so:scp -r /local/directory remoteuser@remotebox:/remote/directory
+-r switch, like so:scp -r /local/directory remoteuser@remotebox:/remote/directory

-is the remote directory into which you want the directory to be copied.scp -r remoteuser@remotebox:/remote/directory /local/directory
+/local/directory is the path to the local directory you want copied, and/remote/directory is the remote directory into which you want the directory to be copied.scp -r remoteuser@remotebox:/remote/directory /local/directory

-, to simplify some of the tedious typing associated with logging into remote machines.
+/remote/directory is the path to the remote directory you want copied, and/local/directory is the local directory into which you want the directory to be copied.joebanks@192.168.0.12 or whatever.
+It sure would be nice to type something shorter.
+Let’s fix that.~/.ssh/config, to simplify some of the tedious typing associated with logging into remote machines.
 To edit (or create) that file, we’ll use the nano text editor, but you can use vi, emacs, kate or whatever:nano ~/.ssh/config

 Host volcano HostName 192.168.0.12

-, so now to login you’ll only need to type:ssh joebanks@volcano
+volcano with the HostName (or IP address) 192.168.0.12, so now to login you’ll only need to type:ssh joebanks@volcano

 Host BigWoo HostName 192.168.0.12 User joebanks